 How to Recognize Unresolved Team Conflict

-The most common symptoms of unresolved team conflict will show up in team meetings.
+The most common symptoms of unresolved team conflict will appear in team meetings.
 Ask for opinions on a question that most team members will know something about.
-Pay attention to:
+Pay attention to the following:

 - The type of answers you get: is there a good range of opinions?